 - New England Center and Home for Veterans

 Dr. Spitz enjoys the elite status of being the only dentist to be named a Top Doctor by Boston Magazine in 2017 and has repeatedly been selected as one of “America’s Top Dentists” by the Consumers’ Research Council of America.
-He was named one of Boston’s Top Dentist by his peers in Boston Magazine in 2020, as well as 2019, 2018 and 2017.
+He was named one of Boston’s Top Cosmetic Dentist and Prosthodontist by his peers in Boston Magazine in 2020, as well as 2019, 2018 and 2017.